 Suzanne Black is a second-year PhD candidate in English literature at the University of Edinburgh.
 She is interested in how digital fictions, such as fanfiction, and representations of the digital in printed contemporary fiction can be understood in the contexts of intertextuality, narratology, digital media, and digital humanities techniques.

 Rachel Chung is a first year PhD student in English Literature at the University of Edinburgh.
 Previously, Rachel studied Narrative Medicine and Applied Mathematics at Columbia University.
-Now, Rachel is studying sexual violence in Shakespeare as portrayed by all-femme casts.
-She is also a founding member of the trans-Atlantic production company Warman-Chung, as well as a contributor to Edinburgh-based company Bare Productions.
+Now, Rachel is studying sexual violence in Shakespeare as portrayed by casts of all women.
+She is also a founding member of the trans-Atlantic theatre company Warman-Chung, as well as a contributor to Edinburgh-based company Bare Productions.

 Hannah DeWitt is a first year PhD student in English Literature from California.
 She specializes in Early Modern Literature and textual studies and is currently working on female to male cross dressers in Early Modern Drama.
 On the rare occasion she is not reading, she is probably staring at trees, praying for snow, or smelling old books.